dd-hebert/uv_pro/README.md

 Multiview Mode
 --------------
-You can open multiple .KD files (in view-only mode) from the command line at once with the ``Multiviewer`` script.
+You can open multiple .KD files (in _view-only_ mode) from the command line simultaneously with the ``Multiviewer`` script.
 Navigate to a directory containing .KD files and run the command:
 ```
 uvpmv -f some search filters
 ```

-The script will open .KD files which contain any of the supplied search filters in view_only mode.
+The script will open .KD files which contain any of the supplied search filters in _view-only_ mode.

 The default search behavior is an *OR* search.
 You can use supply the ``-a`` or ``--and_filter`` argument to perform an *AND* search:
 ```